nubenetes/awesome-kubernetes/docs/introduction.md

 * [itnext.io: Platform-as-Code: how it relates to Infrastructure-as-Code and what it enables](https://itnext.io/platform-as-code-how-it-compares-with-infrastructure-as-code-and-what-it-enables-2684b348be2e)
 * [dzone: Transitioning from Monolith to Microservices (with python django example)](https://dzone.com/articles/transitioning-from-monolith-to-microservices)
 * [cncf.io: How to justify infrastructure replacement to your manager](https://www.cncf.io/blog/2021/10/29/how-to-justify-infrastructure-replacement-to-your-manager)
+* [infoworld.com: Complexity is killing software developers](https://www.infoworld.com/article/3639050/complexity-is-killing-software-developers.html) The growing complexity of modern software systems is slowly killing software developers.
+How can you regain control, without losing out on the best these technologies have to offer?

 ## Twelve-Factor Apps in Kubernetes
 - [acloudguru.com: Twelve-Factor Apps in Kubernetes](https://acloudguru.com/blog/engineering/twelve-factor-apps-in-kubernetes)